ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 However, ss3sim is less well-suited for quickly exploring arbitrary SS model setups, which may rely on SS configurations not yet programmed into the ss3sim package functions.
-Depending on the simulation study goal, other software frameworks may provide better alternatives.
+Therefore, depending on the simulation study goal, other software frameworks may provide better alternatives.

 One alternative framework is *Fisheries libraries in R* (FLR) [@kell2007] ---